 The rating reaffirmation factors in the HMEL's strategic importance and operational linkages with the parent Hindustan Petroleum Corporation Limited (HPCL, [ICRA]AAA(Stable)/[ICRA]A1+), the high complexity of its refinery which aids its Gross Refining Margins (GRMs) and the high financial flexibility owing to which the company has refinanced most of the long term debt resulting in low debt repayments in the near to medium term.
 Since HPCL does not have any refinery in the high growth northern region, HMEL is strategically important for HPCL to meet the demand in the northern region.
-HMEL contributes nearly 21% to the total sales and nearly 73% to the North India sales of HPCL.
+HMEL contributed nearly 15% of the total revenues of HPCL in FY2020.
 HMEL has a product offtake agreement with HPCL with take-or-pay clause for its liquid products till the year CY2026 resulting in mitigation of offtake risk.
 Nevertheless, since the offtake of products is based on international prices, the risk related to the GRMs continues to be there for HMEL.
 Additionally, HPCL has provided operational and financial support to HMEL in the past and has provided support in the form of letters of comfort backing part of the borrowing programme as well as "Sponsor Support Agreement" (SSA) for funding any cost over runs in the petrochemical capex being undertaken by HMEL.
 The latter's refinery is also one of the most complex refineries in India with a Nelson complexity Index (NCI) of 12.6.
 Owing to the high complexity of its refinery, HMEL is able to process heavier grades of crude oil resulting in higher GRMs vis-a-vis low complexity refineries.
 The distillate yield of HMEL is high at around 85% with 50% of the product slate comprising of diesel.
-The ratings also factor in the high financial flexibility of HMEL; expected refinancing of the term debt by the company will keep the debt repayments low and conserve cash to fund the equity portion of the petrochemical capex despite moderation in the GRMs in CY2020.
+The ratings also factor in the high financial flexibility of HMEL; expected refinancing of the term debt by the company will keep the debt repayments low and conserve cash to fund the equity portion of the petrochemical capex despite moderation in the GRMs in FY2021 although slight uptick is expected in the GRMs in FY2022.

 However, the ratings are constrained by the subdued refining margins and residual project implementation risks related to the large petrochemical project (1.2 MMTPA mixed feed cracker) being set up at a capital outlay of ~Rs.
 23,200 crore (including a Cenvat credit Rs.
 2600 crore), which would also delay deleveraging of the balance sheet.
-ICRA notes that the commissioning date for the petrochemical plant has been revised to September 2021 due to the slowdown in project execution post the Covid-19 related restrictions.
-ICRA takes comfort from the involvement of reputed EPC firms in the project, execution of key units on EPCM (LSTK) basis, higher-than-scheduled project progress as well as the experience of the company in executing large projects which are expected to mitigate the project could adversely impact its viability and the overall credit profile of HMEL and thus would be a key rating sensitivity.
-Nonetheless, SSA signed with lenders would www.icra.in partly mitigate the above risk.
+ICRA notes that the commissioning date for the petrochemical plant has been revised to December 2021 as against September 2021 due to the slowdown in the project execution post the Covid-19 related restrictions.
+ICRA takes comfort from the involvement of reputed EPC firms in the project, execution of key units on LSTK basis, as well as the experience of the company in executing large projects which are expected to mitigate the project implementation risks to some extent.
+Nevertheless, any material time or cost overruns for the petrochemical project could adversely impact its viability and the overall credit profile of HMEL and thus would be a key rating sensitivity.
+Nonetheless, SSA signed with lenders would partly mitigate the above risk.
 The ratings are also constrained by the vulnerability of the company's profitability to the global refining margin cycle, import duty protection, and INR-USD parity levels.
 The ratings also consider the asset concentration risk from being a single location refinery and the sensitivity of profits to crude oil price volatility as inventory losses/gains are likely to be higher for landlocked refineries like HMEL in a scenario of sharp fall/rise in crude oil prices because of high inventory holdings.